lrakai/python-gcp-sdk-samples/README.md

 # python-gcp-sdk-samples

-Samples illustrating how to use the Python AWS SDK
+Samples illustrating how to use the Python GCP SDK